How ISO fire ratings impact your home insurance

 Once the score is calculated, the ISO assigns a Public Protection Classification (PPC) rating to the community.
 Below are the categories that account for ISO scores:

-The highest PPC score an area can receive from ISO is a 1 and the lowest is a 10.
+The highest PPC score an area can receive from ISO is 105.5.
 While the biggest category is the fire department, which accounts for 50 percent of the score, the hardest to improve is an area’s water supply.
 A lack of fire hydrants and access to an adequate amount of water cannot be easily remedied and would require extensive infrastructure development to fix.

-It is possible your homeowners insurance policy would be denied based on an ISO report, but many companies only use ISO for part of their calculations.
+It is possible to be denied home coverage based on an ISO report, but many companies only use ISO for part of their calculations.
 Should you be unable to get a policy with one company, you may be able to submit applications to other home insurance providers.
 Not all carriers will deny you coverage due to your area’s PPC score.

 How does an ISO fire rating affect insurance rates?

-Fire and lightning accounted for almost 24 percent of all homeowners insurance losses in 2020, according to the Insurance Information Institute.
-Between 2016 and 2020, the average fire and lightning claim resulted in $77,340 in insured losses.
-It is for this reason that insurance companies continue to take fire safety very seriously when calculating a premium, and is why they use ISO scores to determine how at risk your home is.
+Fire and lightning accounted for almost 25 percent of all homeowners insurance losses in 2021, according to Triple-I. Between 2017 and 2021, the average fire and lightning claim resulted in $83,519 in insured losses.
+The frequency and severity of fire losses is why insurers take ISO scores into account when determining premiums.

 If your fire department has a strong score from the ISO, this suggests to your insurance provider that the likelihood of your home being destroyed by a fire is low.
 It could still happen, of course, but the chances are not as high as they could be if you lived somewhere with a poor ISO score.

-Homes located in an area that has a poor PPC rating may result in a higher premium to reflect the greater risk companies take on by insuring the home.
+Homes located in areas with poor PPC ratings may see higher premiums to reflect the greater risk companies take on by insuring the home.
 However, some companies may not even look at ISO scores and instead rely on other data to determine risk.

 An ISO score is only one aspect among many that home insurance providers look at.
-Other factors they consider include such things as:
+Other factors they consider include tornado risk, storm frequency and strength, crime rates and home characteristics.

-How do I find my home’s ISO rating?
+How can I look up my home’s ISO rating?

 Your home does not have its own unique ISO fire department rating; the area in which it is located does.
 This means that you and your immediate neighbors should have the same ISO fire rating.